 In 2011, Blackpool thumped Wigan Athletic 4-0 away from home, with Marlon Harewood running the show, but the Seasiders were ultimately relegated while the Latics stayed afloat – and Harewood ended the campaign on loan at Barnsley.

 And in August 1999, Gianluca Vialli’s Chelsea were tipped as title contenders, thanks in no small part to an opening-day victory highlighted by the sort of goal you only normally see on adverts.
-Suffice to say, Vialli’s men did not finish the campaign at the top of the tree, or even in the top four.
+Yet Vialli’s men did not even end up making the top four.

 Back in the mid-90s, we weren’t exactly accustomed to South American footballers in the Premier League.